 Optimize your Page Title

-So, have a target keyword and place it in the title, and be creative about it.
-Or you can use free title generators online, or even install a plugin called MonsterInsights if you’re a WordPress user.
+So, place a target keyword in the title, and be creative about it.
+Or you can use free title generators online or even install a plugin called MonsterInsights if you’re a WordPress user.

 Optimize your Headings

 You should use H2, H3, H4, H5, and H6 headings while writing your blogs; it helps search engine bots to understand your content.
-And most importantly, allows you to use more related keywords in your posts.
+They also allows you to use more related keywords in your posts.

 Optimize your Page Url

-If you’re a WordPress user, you can install a plugin called Yoast SEO, which will help you customize your page slug.
+If you’re a WordPress user, install a Yoast SEO plugin to help you customize your page slug.